priomachakraborty30-ux/Operations-SCM-Project/README.md

 • 📝 Data Modeling – Relationships established among tables (DC Inbound Data, DC Outbound Data, Warehouse Data, Callender, Profit Structure) to enable cross-filtering and aggregation.
 • 📁 File Format – .pbix for development and .png for dashboard previews.

-4. Data Source
+4. Data Source:
 Data on ~300 unique SKU Products, total 15 Warehouses located at different countries, 3 Distribution Centers around the world and total 3 Supplier countries are mentioned in the data models, including details on product wise inventory units, sales data, forecasting data, unit price info are provided.
 Other information includes inbound logistics cost, outbound logistics cost across different transport mediums are also mentioned.

 5. Features / Highlights:
 🔴 Business Problem
 A €15B global sportswear brand is experiencing declining profit margins despite strong revenue.
 The root cause lies within the supply chain — poor forecast accuracy is driving simultaneous overstock and stockouts, working capital worth tens of millions is either blocked in excess inventory or lost to missed sales, inbound procurement costs are heavily concentrated in high-cost nodes, and outbound logistics spend is misaligned with actual regional sales demand.
 Leadership lacks a single integrated view to diagnose these inefficiencies and prioritize corrective action.

 🎯 Goal of the Dashboard:
 To build a comprehensive, multi-layered Power BI dashboard that gives supply chain leaders and executives a data-driven diagnostic tool across three interconnected problem areas — Inventory & Forecasting, Inbound Logistics & Profitability, and Outbound Logistics — enabling them to pinpoint inefficiencies, quantify financial impact, and drive targeted interventions.

 👁️ Walkthrough of Key Visuals:
 Page 1 — Inventory Insights
 •	KPI Cards (WAPE, COGS, DOH, ITR, Holding Cost): The headline metrics tell an immediate story — a WAPE of 0.45 signals a poor accuracy in forecasting, it implies on average, forecasts are off by 45 units for every 100 units sold.
 DOH of 38.57 means inventory sits for over a month on average, and €452.7K in holding costs is a direct cash drain.
 •	Monthly Forecast Bias Chart: Forecast bias oscillates around zero across all three categories throughout the year.
 While this may suggest no systematic over or under-forecasting, the high volatility — especially for Shoes — reveals that the forecasting process is highly unstable and reactive rather than predictive.